nordlow/compiler-benchmark/README.md

 ## TODO

+- Benchmark C# with both `mono` and `dotnet`.
+- Add installer V and include a recent build.
-- Sort table primarily by build time and then check time
+- Sort table primarily by build time and then check time.
 - Don’t include Build Time and Build RSS columns when build op is not used.
 - Don’t include Check Time and Check RSS columns when check op is not used.
 - Add language Fortran.